To see a simple list of events, just click on “Collapse All”. To see the detailed view again, click on “Expand All”.

 Get rid of that post-Christmas feeling.
 Come and sing!
 No guests, just you.

 Just get in touch to be included.
-Lots of 10 minute spots available.
+Lots of spots available; individual time depends on numbers. of course.

 Please contact Phil Benson if you want to perform, but spots may still be available on the night, subject to the time available, of course.